-Microbes aren’t our enemy.
+Microbes aren’t our enemy; they are actually key to our health.
 The 23,000 genes that comprise the human genome pale in comparison with the 3.3 million microbes that live in our guts.
 Each adult contains approximately 100 trillion of mostly beneficial bacteria — that’s about 3.5 pounds of microorganisms!

-Microbes are a big part of who we are.
+Microbes are a big part of who we are and are essential to our lifelong health.

 This blazes the trail to a new way of thinking, and personally has prompted me to reconsider a lot of things, including the “nature of the self.”